-Public Relations & Advertising at Iowa State Universitycommunication & journalism program at Iowa State University.
+Public Relations & Advertising at University of Floridacommunication & journalism program at University of Florida.

-Public Relations & Advertising Degrees Available at Iowa State
+Public Relations & Advertising Degrees Available at UF

 - Bachelor’s Degree in Public Relations

-During the 2017-2018 academic year, Iowa State University handed out 149 bachelor's degrees in public relations and advertising.
-Due to this, the school was ranked #24 out of all colleges and universities that offer this degree.
-This is a decrease of 4% over the previous year when 156 degrees were handed out.
+During the 2018-2019 academic year, University of Florida handed out 402 bachelor's degrees in public relations and advertising.
+Due to this, the school was ranked #6 out of all colleges and universities that offer this degree.
+This is an increase of 7% over the previous year when 375 degrees were handed out.

-How Much Do Public Relations Graduates from Iowa State Make?
+How Much Do Public Relations Graduates from UF Make?

 Salary of Public Relations Graduates with a Bachelor's Degree

-Public Relations majors who earn their bachelor's degree from Iowa State go on to jobs where they make a median salary of $36,800 a year.
-This is great news for graduates of the program, since this figure is higher than the national average of $35,000 for all public relations bachelor's degree recipients.
+Public Relations majors who earn their bachelor's degree from UF go on to jobs where they make a median salary of $36,600 a year.
+This is higher than $35,000, which is the national median for all public relations bachelor's degree recipients.

-How Much Student Debt Do Public Relations Graduates from Iowa State Have?
+How Much Student Debt Do Public Relations Graduates from UF Have?

 Student Debt of Public Relations Graduates with a Bachelor's Degree

-While getting their bachelor's degree at Iowa State, public relations students borrow a median amount of $22,500 in student loans.
+While getting their bachelor's degree at UF, public relations students borrow a median amount of $17,870 in student loans.
 This is not too bad considering that the median debt load of all public relations bachelor's degree recipients across the country is $24,237.

-The typical student loan payment of a bachelor's degree student from the public relations program at Iowa State is $234 per month.
+The typical student loan payment of a bachelor's degree student from the public relations program at UF is $185 per month.

-Take a look at the following statistics related to the make-up of the public relations majors at Iowa State University.
+Take a look at the following statistics related to the make-up of the public relations majors at University of Florida.

-The following table and chart show the ethnic background for students who recently graduated from Iowa State University with a bachelor's in public relations.
+The following table and chart show the ethnic background for students who recently graduated from University of Florida with a bachelor's in public relations.

 |Ethnic Background||Number of Students|